redhat-cop/vault-config-operator/docs/api.md

 - `kvSecrets` is an array of Vault Key/Value Secrets.
 Every `kvSecret` has...
   - [authentication](#the-authentication-section) section.
-  - `keys` which is a list of keys in the Vault K/V secret to make available for templating.
-If left blank all keys are available for templating.
   - `name` a unique name for the Vault K/V secret to reference when templating, since many Vault K/V secrets may have the same name.
   - `path` field specifies the path at which the secret will be read from.
 - `output` is the K8s Secret to output to after go template processing.
   - `name` the final K8s Secret Name to output to.
   - `stringData` stringData allows specifying non-binary secret data in string form.
 It is provided as a write-only input field for convenience.
 All keys and values are merged into the data field on write, overwriting any existing values.
 The stringData field is never output when reading from the API.
-You specify variables from `kvSecrets` in the form of *'{{ .name.key }}'* using go templating.
+You specify variables from `kvSecrets` in the form of *'{{ .name.key }}'* using go templating where name is the arbitrary name in the kvSecret and key matches the Vault K/V secret key.
 The go text and most [sprig](http://masterminds.github.io/sprig/) library functions are also available when templating.
   - `type` is the K8s Secret type used to facilitate programmatic handling of secret data.
   - `labels` are any k8s Secret [labels](http://kubernetes.io/docs/user-guide/labels) to include.
   - `annotations` are any k8s Secret [annotations](http://kubernetes.io/docs/user-guide/annotations) to include.